 Local parks can be great spaces for moving more outdoors, with green space and walking paths to safely enjoy fresh air and take a break from staying in or working at home.

 Walking is another great way to enjoy being outside while moving more.
 It’s an activity that you can scale up or scale down, depending on how you’re feeling day to day.
 Simone tries to get her steps in, but makes sure she’s doing so in a way that suits her.
-Whether it’s a ten minute stroll or a walk to the corner, it all counts.
-For some potential destinations for a walk outdoors, consult the Canal and River Trust link or the National Trust link in the relevant resources section.
+Whether it’s a ten minute stroll around the block or a walk to the corner shop, it all counts.